A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Implementation and evaluation of the proposed method

 \subsubsection{Regional uptake estimation}

-VOI definitions were obtained by segmenting the CT image of both phantoms.
 The NEMA phantom had seven VOIs, including the six spheres and the background.
 The vertebrae phantom had two VOIs: the lesion chamber and the background.
+VOI definitions were obtained by manually segmenting fused CT scans and OSEM reconstructed SPECT images of both phantoms.
+The segmented VOI masks had a 5~mm distance between adjacent slices, which was the same as the CT scans.
+We performed a cubic interpolation along the depth dimension to generate VOI masks with a 1~mm distance between adjacent slices, which gave a more accurate definition of VOI boundaries along the depth dimension.
 Using these VOIs, the system matrices for the LC-QSPECT method were generated using the process as described in Sec.~\ref{sec:implementation}.
 From the projection data, the regional uptake was estimated using the LC-QSPECT method.
+In addition, we compared the performance of the LC-QSPECT method on the task of estimating the regional uptake of the NEMA phantom with and without compensating for the stray-radiation-related noise.

-Conventional image reconstruction using the vendor-recommended software and settings was compared.
-The activity image was also reconstructed on the clinical workstation XELERIS (General Electric, USA) using the scanner-based OSEM technique with the following parameters: 2 iterations, 10 subsets, and a Butterworth filter with cut-off frequency of 0.48~cycle/cm and order of 10.
+The activity image was next reconstructed on the clinical workstation XELERIS (General Electric, USA) using the scanner-based OSEM technique with the following parameters: 2 iterations, 10 subsets, and a Butterworth filter with cut-off frequency of 0.48~cycle/cm and order of 10.
 Attenuation and scatter were compensated using the CT-based attenuation map and the dual-energy window (DEW) scatter-compensation method, respectively~\cite{jaszczak1984improved}.
 From the reconstructed image, the regional uptake was estimated, yielding the output with the OSEM-based method.
 Finally, the GTM-based method was applied to the reconstructed image, using the process described in Sec.~\ref{sec:methods_compared}.
-We computed the normalized difference between the estimated and true regional uptake, which was denoted as the normalized error, for all three methods.
+We computed the normalized difference between the estimated and true regional uptake, termed as the normalized error, for all three methods.